-In this case, the inaccuracy Peter was disclosing related to an investment in an offshore territory in category 1.
+In this case, the inaccuracy Peter was disclosing was for 2012-13 and related to an investment in an offshore territory in category 1.
 He had chosen not to correct the inaccuracy earlier, but due to the introduction of much greater automatic exchange of information decided to make a full unprompted disclosure of the deliberate inaccuracy.

-For a deliberate inaccuracy in a category 1 jurisdiction the maximum penalty is 70% and the minimum penalty is 20%.
+For a deliberate inaccuracy in a category 2 jurisdiction, for a period before 2016-17, the maximum penalty is 105% and the minimum penalty is 40%.
 However in this case as Peter had waited a significant period to tell HMRC about the inaccuracy and would have had access to targeted offshore disclosure facilities, HMRC would not expect to reduce the penalty any lower than 30% even with full cooperation.
 If Peter did not cooperate fully after the disclosure was submitted even higher penalties may be due.